edinabwari/Data_Science_For_Everyone_Projects/Week _1_Projects/Week_1_Project_1.md

 ---

 ## **Answer**
+- The customer churn prediction (CCP) is one of the challenging problems in bussiness today.
+This is a term that refers to the number of customers that a company, for this case Sprint losses over a specific period of time.
+Predicting the number of customers wo will leave the company early can be a large revenue of source.
+With this machine learning model, Sprint can take measures to retain  profitable customers and work on areas where customer service is lacking.

-There are various processes involved in building a machine learning model to forecast client churn.
+-There are various processes involved in building a machine learning model to forecast client churn.
-Here is a general outline of how I could go about doing this work.
+Here is a general outline of how I did this work.

 1. Collect and prepare the data available.
 ---